Ready To Buy a Home?

 Checking your options won’t affect your credit score.

 The Short Version

-- There are three categories of exceptions to the rule: business expenses, qualified higher education expenses and taxable investments
+- The three exceptions are using a personal loan for business expenses, qualified higher education expenses and taxable investments